Every city has one: an iconic spot full of history, legends, and memories.

-Our tour guide highlighted a peculiar detail: In the past, there used to be a store owned telephone mounted on the outside of the entrance.
-This phone turned out to have an unintended purpose: Whenever someone was running late for a date or a meet-up with friends, they would call the Loeb phone.
+Our Bern tour guide highlights a peculiar detail: in the past, there used to be a store-owned telephone mounted outside the entrance.
+This phone had an unintended purpose: they would call the Loeb phone whenever someone was running late for a date or a meet-up with friends.

 The phone trick must have slowly dwindled with the advent of cellular phones.
 It was eventually replaced with a golden plaque which can still be found next to the entrance door.